Real estate industry facing pushback to longstanding rules setting agent commissions on home sales

 However, the industry will be watching for what the court will do next now that the jury has spoken.

+The agent commission lawsuits aren’t the first time that the residential real estate industry has drawn scrutiny about the impact its rules have on competition.

+The Justice Department filed a complaint in 2020 against the NAR, alleging it established and enforced rules and policies that illegally restrained competition in residential real estate services.
+The government withdrew a proposed settlement agreement in 2021, saying the move would allow it to conduct a broader investigation of NAR’s rules and conduct.

-Associated Press writer Michelle Chapman in New York contributed to this report.
+Associated Press writer Michelle Chapman in New York and Heather Hollingsworth in Kansas City contributed to this report.